 - Make sure that your phone has at least 50% of charge left before continuing so that it won’t die in the process & brick your device.

-- Inside ‘Updater’ app, tap on 3 dots on the top to see more options & from those options tap on ‘Choose update package’.
+- Inside the ‘Updater‘ app, tap on 3 dots on the top to see more options & from those options tap on ‘Choose update package‘.
 This will open your default File manager & from there navigate to the place where you have copied your ROM file. (.zip format)

-- Now tap on the ROM file & hit ‘OK’ at the bottom, this will get you back to updater app & will start verifying the ROM file to see if it’s okay to continue or to abort the installation, in case of a corrupt file.
+- Now tap on the ROM file & hit ‘OK’ at the bottom, this will get you back to the updater app & will start verifying the ROM file to see if it’s okay to continue or to abort the installation, in case of a corrupt file.

 - After successful verification, the file will start ‘decrypting’ (extracting), which should take around 15 minutes.
 Once it’s done, you will be asked to ‘Reboot & update‘ the device to complete the installation part.

 - This final reboot will rebuild caches for the apps that are already installed.
-This time around the screen will show a blank progress bar at the bottom with MI logo in the center.
+This time around the screen will show a blank progress bar at the bottom with the MI logo in the center.
 This process will take another 15-20 minutes to complete & after that, will show you your device’s lock screen.

-NOTE: There are few things that you should keep in mind before updating MIUI manually, which are as follows:
+NOTE: There are a few things that you should keep in mind before updating MIUI manually, which are as follows:

 - Due to slow MIUI servers, the file might get corrupted if you are downloading it on an unreliable network.
 To avoid this, use a fast & reliable internet connection to download the file & after downloading it, keep a copy saved in some other storage device.

-- Always backup your device data (media files) on a PC or an external storage, to avoid any mishap.
+- Always backup your device data (media files) on a PC or external storage, to avoid any mishap.

 - You can use the same guide for updating to developer ROM from Stable ROM.
 However, updating from MIUI Stable ROM to MIUI Beta/Developer ROM will result in data loss, so be aware of that & keep your device backed up.
 [Since MIUI 8]

-- You can’t update to developer ROM with newer android version than the stable ROM.
-In this case, first, update your device to developer ROM with same android version, then update to the latest developer ROM.
+- You can’t update to developer ROM with a newer android version than the stable ROM.
+In this case, first, update your device to developer ROM with the same android version, then update to the latest developer ROM.
 [Since MIUI 8]

 - The full update process should take around 45-50 minutes, so be patient.
 And also during the update, your phone might heat a bit.